 This knowledge will help you avoid unexpected fees or inconveniences at the airport or train station.
 Luggage restrictions may vary, so it's crucial to double-check the specific guidelines for each carrier you'll be using during your trip.

-You have to be sure that you have not booked flights on cheap carriers in Europe because you will have to pay extra for your luggage unless you want to pack everything which can fit in your Ryan Air backpack 😉
+You have to be sure that you have not booked flights on cheap carriers in Europe because you will have to pay extra for your luggage unless you want to pack everything that can fit in your Ryan Air backpack 😉

 While researching luggage restrictions, be sure to check weather forecasts for the destinations you'll be visiting.
 Understanding the expected weather conditions will enable you to pack appropriate clothing and avoid overpacking unnecessary items.
 Remember, the key is to strike a balance between being prepared for the weather without bringing your entire wardrobe.